ibm-cloud-docs/solution-tutorials/vpc-pps-basics.hidden.md

 1. Navigate to [Virtual server instances](/vpc-ext/compute/vs) to review the provisioned instances.
 1. Find the Private Path NLB under [Load balancers](/vpc-ext/network/loadBalancers).
 1. In [Private Path services](/vpc-ext/network/privatePathServices), select the created Private Path service.
 1. In the Private Path Service details, notice the **Service endpoint** set to `vpc-pps.example.com`.
 Note that it might be different if you specified a custom `basename` during the workspace configuration.
-This is the endpoint that will be used by consumers to interact with your application.
+This is the endpoint used by consumers to interact with your application.
-1. Make note of the CRN as you will need to pass this information to consumers.
-They will use the CRN to identify your application when creating virtual private endpoint gateways.
+1. Make note of the CRN as you need to pass this information to consumers.
+Consumers use the CRN to identify your application when creating virtual private endpoint gateways.

 Your Private Path service is almost ready to be shared with consumers.
 But before [publishing the Private Path service](/docs/vpc?topic=vpc-pps-activating&interface=ui), it is recommended to test that it is working as expected.